maarten-pennings/howto/c64mempart/readme.md

 one partition, run the BASIC app, stop it, switch to another partition, and run that BASIC app, switch back, etc.

-Think of a use-case where we have one app writing files anothrt app reading those files.
+Think of a use-case where we have one app writing files and another app is reading those files.
 We could have one partition where we develop the app that writes files to disk.
 A second partition has some standard app that performs hex-dumps of disk files; we use that to debug what the first app has written.
 Partition three has the second app we develop; it reads and processes disk files.
 A fourth partition could be used for `LOAD "$",8` without overwriting the apps we develop.

-After studying where the idea came from, we look at the BASIC memory map.
+After reconstructing where the partitioning idea came from, we look at the BASIC memory map.
 Next, we create a _Simple Partition manager_, and we close with some after thoughts.

-In a second part we develop an _Advanced Partition Manager_, including some assembly code to switch between partitions.
+In the second part we develop an _Advanced Partition Manager_, including some assembly code to switch between partitions.

 This document comes with two appendices: one containing example files, and